 I'm a Boston area composer writing for visual media as well as dance and live performance.

 Recently films I've scored include the documentary, The Rabbi Goes West, about a Chabad rabbi that moves from Crown Heights, Brooklyn to Boseman, MT, and "Weather and Chaos: The Work of Edward N. Lorenz," about Edward N. Lorenz and his role in developing chaos theory.
 I built a generative music engine based on chaos math for parts of the score.
-Here's a write up - http://robjaret.com/soundtrack-to-chaos/.
+Here's a write up if you'd like to learn more - http://robjaret.com/soundtrack-to-chaos/.